solar3s/goregen/README.md

 rkj@rkdeb:~/go/src/github.com/solar3s/goregen$ ./goregen -h
 Usage of ./goregen:
   -assets
-    	extract static assets to <root>/static, if true, extracted assets also take precedence over binary assets this option is useful for doing live tests on front-end -config string
+    	extract static assets to <root>/static, if true, extracted assets also take precedence over binary assets.
+This option is useful for doing live tests on front-end
+  -config string
-    	path to config, defaults to <root>/config.toml -debug
+    	path to config (defaults to <root>/config.toml) -dev string
-    	enable debug mode
-  -dev string
     	path to serial port, if empty it will be searched automatically -root string
-    	path to goregen's config files (default "~/.goregen") -verbose
+    	path to goregen's main directory (defaults to executable path) -verbose
     	higher verbosity
   -version